vaibhavjain882/Documentation/Logstash-Installation/logstash.md

 > Now save and exit.

-* Run services.msc and start the service nxlog.
+* Run services.msc and start the service nxlog .

 - - -